roblanf/MM_genome/README.md

 * **Bases**: 44,326,974,907
 * **Coverage**: 88.65x

 This shows that we have ~90x coverage (~45 of each haplotype) before QC and filtering, so a good place to start.
+This is based on an estiamted 500MB genome size.

 # QC